elasticio/elasticio.github.io/content/_getting-started/webhooks-flow.md

 ![Retrieve the sample](/assets/img/getting-started/webhook-flow/webhook-flow-17.png "Retrieve the sample")

-On the next page click on *Retrieve sample from Petstore API (Node.js)* to retrieve the sample.
-When the sample gets retrieved click on *Choose this sample* to continue.
+On the next page click on *Retrieve sample* to retrieve the sample.
+When the sample gets retrieved click on *Continue*.

 ![Petstore step summary](/assets/img/getting-started/webhook-flow/webhook-flow-18.png "Petstore step summary")